-Rs. (crores) Paid up share capital (1 crore shares @ Rs.10/-) 10 Reserves and surpluses (retained earnings) 10 Total net worth of the firm 20
+Rs. (crore es) Paid up share capital (1 crore shares,@ Rs.
+10/-) 10 Reserves and surpluses (retained earnings) 10 Total net worth of the firm 20

-Suppose the company declares bonus shares at 1: 2 ratio.
+Suppose the company declares bonus shares at 1:2 ratio.
 That means for every 2 shares held, one bonus share will be issued.
-That means for 1 crore equity shares existing, 50 lakhs bonus shares are issued by converting reserves into paid-up capital.
+That means for 1 crore equity shares existing, 50 lakhs bonus shares are isued by converting reserves into paid-up capital.

-After bonus issue the firm's capital structure is as under Rs. (crores) Paid up share capital (1.50 crores shares @ Rs.10/-) 15 Reserve & surpluses 05 Total net worth of the firm 20
+After bonus issue the firm's capital structur is as under Rs. (crores) Paid-up share capital (1.50 crores shares@ Rs.
+10/- 15 Reserve & surpluses 5 Total net worth of the firm 20

-Issue of bonus shares does not affect the net worth of the shareholders.
+Issue of bonus shares does not affect the networth of the shareholders.
 Bonus issue represents recapitalisation of the owners' equity portion.
-It is just a transfer of reserves to paid-up capital.
+It is just a transfer of reseves to paid-up capital.
 Shareholders future dividends may rise as the number of shares owned by them has increased, because of bonus issue.
 A shareholder who originally owned 100 shares, now he will be the owner of 150 shares after bonus issue.

-Stock Splits: A method of either increasing or decreasing (by a reverse split) the number of shares of stock outstanding while lowering or raising the par value per share.
+Stock Splits: A method of either increasing or decreasing (by a reverse split) the number of shares of stock outstanding while lowering or raising the market price per share.
 If a company believes that its share is too high priced and that lowering the market price will enhance trading activity, one equity share is divided into two or more shares.

-Before stock split

-Common Stock 2,00,000 shares with Rs.10 par value Rs.20,00,000 After stock split Common Stock 4,00,000 shares with a Rs.5 par value Rs.20,00,000
+Before stock split Comman stock 2,00,000 shares with a Rs 10 par value Rs.
+2,00,0000 Elge- After Stock split Common stock 4,00,000 shares with a Rs.
+5 par value Rs.
+2,00,0000

-Stock split has no effect on capital structure it only increases the number of shares and reduces stocks par value.
-The stock splits are made generally prior to new issue of stock in order to enhance the marketability of the stock and stimulate the market activity.
+Stock split has no effect on capital structure is only increases the number of shares and reduces stocks par value.
+The stock splits are made generelly prior to new issue of stock in order to enhance the marketability of the stock and stimulate the market activity.

-Stock repurchase (Buy-back): Companies repurchase their stock in order to change their capital structure or to increase the returns to the owners.
+Stock repurchase (Buy-Back): Companies repurchase their stock in order to change their capital structure or to increase the returns to the owners.
 Companies with very good liquid position which do not have attractive investment opportunities, buy-back their shares.
-A company can buy-back its stock from the existing shareholders on a proportionate basis through the tender offer or from open market (through (i) back building process or ii) stock exchange) and from odd-lot holders.
+A company can buy-back its stock from the existing shareholders on a proportionate basis through the tender offer, from open market [through (i) back building process or ii) stock exchange] and from odd-lot holders.

-15.5 Summary
+11.5 Summary

 Dividend policy of a company is influenced by various factors: (a) external factors and (b) internal factors.
-While adopting to the changes in the internal factors and by taking into consideration the internal factors a company evolves a dividend policy.
+While adopting to the changes in the external factors and by taking into consideration the internal factors a company evolves a dividend policy.

-Stable rupee dividend, stable dividend payout ratio, residual dividend policies are some of the dividend policies which are adopted by companies:
+Stable rupee dividend, stable dividend payout ratio, residual dividend policies are some of the dividend policies which are adopted by companies.

-15.6 Key words:
+11.6.
+Key words:

-1. Stock Dividend : Issue of bonus shares to the existing shareholders free of cost.
+Stock Dividend : Issue of bonus shares to the existing shareholders free of cost shares into one.

-2. Stock Split : Dividing each equity share into two or more shares by reducing the par value.
+Stock Split : Dividing each equity share into two or more shares.

-3. Reverse Split : Decreasing the number of equity shares by combining two ore more shares into one.
+Reverse Split : Decreasing the number of equity shares by combining two or more earnings.

-4. Dividend Policy : Policy related to the splitting of earnings into dividends and retained earnings.
+Dividend Policy : Policy related to the splitting of earnings into dividends and retained outstanding shares outstanding.

-5. Earnings per share: Earnings available to shareholders divided by number of shares outstanding.
+Earnings per Share : Earnings available to shareholders divided by number of shares

-Dividends distributed to the shareholders divided by the 6.
-Dividend per share number of shares outstanding.
+Dividend per Share : Dividends distributed to the shareholders divided by the nubmer of dividends

-7. Dividend payout ratio: Percentage of earnings distributed by way of dividends.
-8. Retention Ratio paying the dividends.
+Dividend payout Ratio : Percentage of earnings distributed by way of dividends.

-Percentage of earnings retained by the company after
+Retention Ratio : Percentage of earnings retained by the company after paying the

-15.6 Self Assessment Questions
+11.6.
+Self Assessment Questions